JONATHAN KOZOL SPEAKS OUT

-Kozol recently took 90 minutes out of a week full of television interviews, elementary school graduation ceremonies and meetings on Capitol Hill to speak with Editor-At-Large Gary Stager about his book's effect on public policy, the need to expand the country's Headstart programs and high-stakes testing.
+Kozol recently took 90 minutes out of a week full of television interviews, elementary school graduation ceremonies and meetings on Capitol Hill to speak with Senior Editor Gary Stager about his book's effect on public policy, the need to expand the country's Headstart programs and high-stakes testing.

 Gary Stager: What do you hope readers will learn from your new book?

 Jonathan Kozol: Well, I guess in a way, the book and, in particular, its title are intended as a direct reply to the title of my first book published on my life in education and that's Death At An Early Age.